안녕하세요! 토미입니다.

 In this way, the sentence conveys that your brother “went” in the past and had completed his action.

-Therefore, there is no ambiguity of time in his action.
+Therefore, there is no ambiguity about the time in his action.

 In other words, it clarifies that he is not in Busan now.

-Now, let’s look at how to use the past perfect tense in the case of verbs, adjectives, and nouns.
+Let’s use the past perfect tense for verbs, adjectives, and nouns.

 First, in the case of verbs and adjectives, you can only add 었 after the stem of the past tense.